School of Journalism

 Pre-Journalism students receive academic advising from the College of Arts and Science.
 Students admitted to an interest area in the school have a full-time academic advisor in the school and a faculty advisor from their selected emphasis area.
 Students are expected to seek the advice of the academic advisor in the selection of courses.
 The faculty advisor provides career counseling and specific journalism related issues.

-The school provides advising checklists so that students can maintain a record of academic course work.
-The forms are used by the student and advisor to plan the student’s program.
+The school provides advising worksheets so that students can maintain a record of academic course work.
+The worksheets are used by the student and advisor to plan the student’s program.
 Students are responsible for determining an appropriate schedule of courses each semester; however, the course schedule should be approved by the student’s advisor.
 The responsibility for meeting admission and graduation requirements rests with the student.

 Opportunities for Graduate Study on MU Campus

 The five-year combined bachelor/master degree program was designed for students in the Missouri School of Journalism who desire a graduate education after the undergraduate program is complete.
 Students in the program complete requirements as outlined for the Bachelor of Journalism degree and then spend one more year (approximately 12 months) to earn a master’s degree.
 The program requires students to carry an intensive load (12-15 credits) each semester.
 Course work in the program builds on the undergraduate program and enhances student’s skills and understanding of the chosen area of journalism.
-At the present time, students can focus their program in areas such as strategic communication, newspaper design, broadcast management, computer-assisted reporting and magazine areas such as magazine writing and magazine design.
+At the present time, areas include strategic communication, newspaper design, broadcast management, computer-assisted reporting and magazine areas such as magazine writing and magazine design.

 About Our Graduate Programs